 To ensure that the MSC program remains fit for purpose as the world’s leading certification program of wild capture fisheries the MSC standards are reviewed regularly.

 - How to comment on MSC standards

-During 2014 and into 2015, we are undertaking a review of our Chain of Custody (CoC) program review.
+On 1 August until 15 September, the MSC will launch a second and final round of public consultation as part of the 2014 Chain of Custody (CoC) program review.
 This is to ensure the standard remains consistent with the requirements of FAO and the ISEAL codes of practice.

 A review of our sustainable fishing standard took place in 2013.
-The review focussed on the MSC default assessment tree and other fishery client performance requirements.
-In addition, a speed and cost review was undertaken to reform the fishery assessment process in order to reduce the time, cost and complexity of certification.
+The review focussed on the MSC Default Assessment Tree and other fishery client performance requirements.
+In addition, a Speed and Cost review was undertaken to reform the fishery assessment process in order to reduce the time, cost and complexity of certification.
 The reviews have now reached the final stages of testing prior to sign-off.
-To ensure that the new version of the MSC fisheries standard and requirements are clear and consistent, the requirements will be reviewed and tested until June 2014.
+To ensure that the new version of the MSC fisheries standard and requirements are clear and consistent, the requirements will be reviewed and tested until September 2014.

 The standards are maintained by the MSC Technical Advisory Board and undergo an official review every 5 years in which stakeholder consultation is central.
 Reviews follow the that was developed with peer review and stakeholder involvement and updated in January 2013.